 The use of the context of an auditorium is no accident.
 It is a context conducive to the exploration of the area model.

-A well-orchestrated instructional sequence leads the student to use an area model:
+A well-orchestrated instructional sequence supports the student to use an area model:

-• using concrete materials (for example, base ten materials, algebraic tiles);
+• using concrete materials (for example, base ten blocks, algebraic tiles);

-• using semi-concrete materials (for example, graph paper)
+• using visual (semi-concrete materials) (for example, graph paper)

 • using a more abstract representation (for example, open array).

-The strategy related to the concept of area that involves making sums of partial products helps the student generalize and discover the distributive property of multiplication over addition.
+The strategy related to the concept of area that involves making sums of partial products helps the student generalize and understand the distributive property of multiplication over addition and how it connects to the standard multiplication algorithm.

-This learning is useful in different divisions, as the area model can be applied to multiplication in other number systems (for example, fractions, decimal numbers), as well as to algebraic situations.
+The area model can be applied to multiplication with fractions and decimal numbers, as well as to algebraic situations.

 MULTIPLICATION OF FRACTIONS